gyetmarton/BonMal/README.md

 - **nbr_of_classes**: Number of classes, should be greater than 1
 - **rule_type**:  Type of the Transition rules (can be "U" (_uniformed_), or "NU" (_non-uniformed_))
 - **model_type**: type of the model:
-    -"joint" - joint optimisation of premiums and transition rules -"PR"    - optimisation of the premiums
+    - "joint" - joint optimisation of premiums and transition rules
+    - "PR"    - optimisation of the premiums
-    -"TR"    - optimisation of the transition rules -"stp"   - calculate the stationary probabilities of a transition rules -**add_constraints**: Additional constraints to consider.
+    - "TR"    - optimisation of the transition rules
+    - "stp"   - calculate the stationary probabilities of a transition rules
+- **add_constraints**: Additional constraints to consider.
 The strings should be listed in [] separated with , (eg.: ["ir", "pr"])
-    -"ir" - Adds an irreducibility constraint - all of the stationary probabilities should be greater than 10^9 (_can be added to model_type "joint" and "TR"_)
+    - "ir" - Adds an irreducibility constraint - all of the stationary probabilities should be greater than 10^9 (_can be added to model_type "joint" and "TR"_)
-    -"pr" - Adds the profitability constraint (_can be added to model_type "joint", "TR" and "PR"_) -"oc" - Each risk-group's fair premiums should be presented in the premium-scale(_can be added to model_type "joint"_)
+    - "pr" - Adds the profitability constraint (_can be added to model_type "joint", "TR" and "PR"_)
+    - "oc" - Each risk-group's fair premiums should be presented in the premium-scale(_can be added to model_type "joint"_)

--**premium_type**: For the model_type "TR" sets the premium-scale
+- **premium_type**: For the model_type "TR" sets the premium-scale
   - "lin" - linear
+  - "min" - The premium is equal to the highest expected claim in the worst class.
+In all other classes, it is equal to the lowest expected claim.
+  - "max" - In this case, only one class premium is equal to the minimal expected claim, and the highest expected claim applies to all other classes.
-  - "prop" - proportional to the ratios of the risk-groups -**Transition_rules**:   For the model_type "PR" and "stp" set the Transition rule.
-It has to be a list, first element is the 0-claim, then 1-claim, up to the "max_nbr_of_claims".
-(Eg. [1,-2, -4]) If there is less rules given (at least 2 element needed), then the twice of the last one considered for the remaining claims."file_name": "optimal_solution.xlsx", -**solver**: Set the solver for the model.
+  - "prop" (default) - proportional to the ratios of the risk-groups.
+- **Transition_rules**:   For the model_type "PR" and "stp" set the Transition rule.
+It has to be a list, first element is the 0-claim, then 1-claim, up to the          "max_nbr_of_claims" (Eg. [1,-2, -4]).
+If there is less rules given (at least 2 element needed), then the twice of the last one considered for the remaining claims.
+- **periods**: Periods of time considered in the Multi-period optimisation.
+If it is 0, then the stationary model is considered. (_only implemented to the "joint" model with "U" type transition rules)_

+### Solver parameters
+-**solver**: Set the solver for the model.
 Currently implemented:
 - "Gurobi" (https://www.gurobi.com/)
 - "GLPK" (https://www.gnu.org/software/glpk/)
-- If anything else is used then the default is coin-Cbc (https://github.com/coin-or/Cbc) "periods": Periods of time considered in the Multi-period optimisation.
-If it is 0, then the stationary model is considered.
+- If anything else is used then the default is coin-Cbc (https://github.com/coin-or/Cbc)
-The multi-period optimisation is only mplemented for the model_type "joint" with rule_type "S".
--"name": Name of the setup
--"Exp_claims":